Art, Design and Architecture Museum

-The Art, Design and Architecture Museum (branded as AD&A Museum) is a museum of the University of California, Santa Barbara, located in Santa Barbara County, California, United States.
+The Art, Design and Architecture Museum (branded as AD&A Museum) is a museum within the University of California, Santa Barbara, located in Santa Barbara County, California, United States.

-Built in 1959, the museum was originally a gallery for art education at UC Santa Barbara.
-Today the AD&A contains a fine art collection of over 8,500 works.
+Built in 1959, the facility was originally a gallery for art education at UC Santa Barbara.
+Faculty member and architectural historian David Gebhard served as its director for twenty years.
+It was formally accredited by the American Alliance of Museums in 1977.
+Today the AD&A contains a fine art collection of over 8,500 original works.

+Reflecting its name, the museum often highlights the intersections between art, design, and architecture.

 Collection

-Other than the 8,500 original works the AD&A also possesses over 1,000,000 architectural drawings, historic photographs, writings, scrapbooks, and three-dimensional objects in the Architecture and Design Collection.
+Other than the original works, the AD&A also possesses over 1,000,000 architectural drawings, historic photographs, writings, scrapbooks, and three-dimensional objects in the Architecture and Design Collection.
+From it inception, the museum was one of few institutions collecting architectural design materials, and thus today holds collections that include the papers of Rudolph Schindler, Irving Gill, Lutah Maria Riggs, Steven Erlich, Barton Myers, and George Washington Smith.

-The museum's digital collections were enhanced during the COVID-19 crisis so that audiences could continue to enjoy its resources while quarantine was in place.
+The museum's digital collections were enhanced with online exhibitions during the COVID-19 crisis so that audiences could continue to enjoy its resources while quarantine was in place.